emer/axon/examples/kinaseq/README.md

 # Kinase Equations

+See: https://github.com/ccnlab/kinase/tree/main/sims/kinase for a parallel exploration based on a biophysically detailed model, building up from the Urakubo et al (2008) model.

 This standalone simulation is used to explore the synapse-level updating of calcium-based signals that drive the more abstract forms of Kinase learning rules, based on recv and send spiking impulses, passing through a cascade of exponential integrations with different time constants.

 The Leabra and initial Axon equations used these cascading updated variables on each neuron (recv and send) separately, with the final values multiplied for the CHL-like DWt function.